slate-app/chalk/source/index.html.md

 This template is then used in all your other 'page-based' templates.

 ### JS
-Javascript should be included before the closing body tag.
+Javascript should be included before the closing body tag, with the exception of jquery, which needs to be loaded in the head.

 The default theme comes with a predefined block for custom javascript assets.
 Reuse that block in other templates to add non-global javascript to individual pages.

 ### CSS

 The default theme comes with a predefined block for custom css assets.
-Reuse that block in other templates to add non-global javascript to individual pages.
+Reuse that block in other templates to add non-global CSS to individual pages.

 ## Home